tnawane/RadioStationDatabaseProject/README.md

 # RadioStationDatabaseProject
-This is the database project we were tasked to do in the 3rd year database module.
+This is the database project we were tasked to do in the 3rd year database module using SQL.